biomedia-mira/blast-ct/README.md

 2. `--output`: path where prediction will be saved (with extension `.nii.gz`);
 3. `--device <device-id>` the device used for computation.
 Can be `'cpu'` (up to 1 hour per image) or an integer indexing a cuda capable GPU on your machine.
 Defaults to CPU;
-4. pass `--ensemble true`: to use an ensemble of 12 models which improves segmentation quality but slows down inference (recommended for gpu).
+4. Pass `--ensemble True`: to use an ensemble of 15 models which improves segmentation quality but slows down inference (recommended for gpu).
+5. Pass `--localisation True` to localise the segmented lesion, i.e. calculate the volume of lesion per brain region.
+6. (Only if `--do-localisation True`) `'--num-reg-runs'`: how many times to run registration between native scan and CT template.
+Running it more than one time prevents initialisation errors, as only the best performing run is kept.

 ##### Working example: